grmikh/numerics-rs/README.md

 ### Numerical solving

-Currently, supports only Newton-Raphson method but will be extended to secant method, bisection method and Brent method soon.
+Currently, supports only Newton-Raphson, Secant and Bisection methods.
 It uses a Builder pattern to construct the solver.
 One of the coolest features is convergence logging - this allows you to experiment and see how well the algorithm behaves on your data

 #### Supported modes